Cactoidal/Time-Crystal/godot/README.md

 I'm considering an economic element, where players compete to empower their own "nodes".
 An empowered node is eligible to potentially earn passive rewards, but it can be attacked by other players.
 A successful attack will drain the power from a node, and allow the winning player to empower their own node instead.
 It's up to the node-runner to build defenses that will keep their node online.

 So, in addition to the "main gameplay" (which is not quite fully formed yet), there will potentially be sub-games for managing your "deck", managing your paramecia, and managing your node.
 There could also potentially be "regions", or some kind of map, where players can establish a dominion with their node.
-We'll see how far I get!

 https://github.com/Cactoidal/Time-Crystal/assets/115384394/c6cb3ac5-074f-4da6-80fa-9a7a4ee24b12